 Examining the prevalence of sexual violence across different population groups can help to identify those groups that are at higher risk.
 This information can be used to inform the development of more targeted programs and services for victims and perpetrators of sexual violence.

 The visualisation below shows the estimated number and proportion of women aged 18 and over who have experienced sexual violence at least once in the last 12 months for various population groups.
+In 2016, younger women aged 18–24 and 25–34 were more likely than other age groups to experience sexual violence in the last 12 months.

 If a victim has experienced both assault or threat, or experienced violence by multiple perpetrators they will be counted once in the total only.